Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Experiments

-\paragraph{Algorithms and results} In this numerical experiment, we have compared our algorithm \textsc{PADUA} with the previously introduced Nadaraya–Watson (\textsc{NW}) and the Local Polynomial Estimators (\textsc{LPE}).
-We evaluated the performance of our \textsc{PADUA} algorithm and the baseline methods across four different sample sizes: $n=100,200,500,1000$.
-Figure \ref{fig:errors} (left) shows that while for $n=1000$ all algorithms are able to estimate $f(\cdot)$ almost perfectly, the error of our algorithm \textsc{PADUA} decreases much faster than the one of \textsc{LPE}, and similarly to the one of \textsc{NW}.
-As the other panel \ref{fig:errors} (right) shows, \textsc{PADUA} obtains the best running time across the algorithms, outperforming \textsc{LPE} by orders of magnitude.
+\paragraph{Algorithms and results} In this numerical experiment, we have compared our algorithm \textsc{DUPA} with the previously introduced Nadaraya–Watson (\textsc{NW}) and the Local Polynomial Estimators (\textsc{LPE}).
+Kernel Ridge Regression is not present since, even if \cite{liu2023estimation} prove that it can estimate the derivatives uniformly at an optimal order, its computational complexity is so bad that it is not feasible to perform the experiment.
+We evaluated the performance of our \textsc{DUPA} algorithm and the baseline methods across four different sample sizes: $n=100,200,500,1000$.
+Figure \ref{fig:errors} (left) shows that while for $n=1000$ all algorithms are able to estimate $f(\cdot)$ almost perfectly, the error of our algorithm \textsc{DUPA} decreases much faster than the one of \textsc{LPE}, and similarly to the one of \textsc{NW}.
+As the other panel \ref{fig:errors} (right) shows, \textsc{DUPA} obtains the best running time across the algorithms, outperforming \textsc{LPE} by orders of magnitude.
 In this experiment, we have taken the same values for $n$, while $m\approx 550$, as the length of the axis of figure \ref{fig:curves}, which has been rescaled to $[-1,1]$ in the simulation.
 Although both \textsc{LPE} and \textsc{NW} share the same theoretical computational complexity of $\bigo(nm)$, in practice, \textsc{LPE} is significantly slower because it requires solving a small linear regression for each prediction sample.
-While the size of these regressions is negligible relative to $n$, the additional computations add significant overhead, leading to a noticeable difference in running time.
+Although the size of these regressions is negligible relative to $n$, the additional computations incur significant overhead, leading to a noticeable increase in running time.